-For the purposes of the pre-trip inspection, tires are a major component.
-Learn how to inspect tires to be successful on your road test.
+For the purposes of the CDL pre-trip inspection, tires are a major component.
+Learn how to inspect these.

 Talking about tires on commercial vehicles, not just trucks, but this applies to buses as well.
 In a pre-trip inspection we whack the tires.
 Now there is some discrepancy on this point.
 My firm belief is is that the only thing that whacking a tire is going to tell you, is whether this inside dual is flat or not.
 Because it's being held up by the tires on the outside.